Champions League form guide: the last 16's latest results

 Lyon

-Where they stand: 9th in Ligue 1, French Cup quarter-finals, League Cup final
+Where they stand: 11th in Ligue 1, French Cup semi-finals, League Cup final

 Juventus